StreamlinedStartup/weight-tracker/README.md

 ## Core Features

-*   **📝 Simple Data Entry:** Easily log your weight, date, medication dose, and notes.
+*   **Simple Data Entry:** Easily log your weight, date, medication dose, and notes.
-*   **📸 Photo Uploads:** Attach multiple progress photos to each entry.
+*   **Photo Uploads:** Attach multiple progress photos to each entry.
-*   **📈 Trend Visualization:** View your weight progress over time with an interactive line chart.
+*   **Trend Visualization:** View your weight progress over time with an interactive line chart.
-*   **📊 Dose vs. Weight Analysis:** A composed chart helps visualize the correlation between your dosage and weight changes.
+*   **Dose vs. Weight Analysis:** A composed chart helps visualize the correlation between your dosage and weight changes.
-*   **🚀 Efficacy Analysis:** Automatically calculates and displays statistics for each dosage period, showing you what's most effective.
+*   **Efficacy Analysis:** Automatically calculates and displays statistics for each dosage period, showing you what's most effective.
-*   **🖼️ Photo Gallery:** Browse all your uploaded photos in a clean, modern gallery with newest photos first.
+*   **Photo Gallery:** Browse all your uploaded photos in a clean, modern gallery with newest photos first.
-*   **🔍 Side-by-Side Comparison:** Select any 2 to 4 photos to compare them in a detailed, side-by-side view, sorted chronologically.
+*   **Side-by-Side Comparison:** Select any 2 to 4 photos to compare them in a detailed, side-by-side view, sorted chronologically.
-*   **🔒 100% Private:** Your data is stored in your own Baserow database, not on our servers.
+*   **100% Private:** Your data is stored in your own Baserow database, not on our servers.
-*   **📱 Responsive Design:** Works seamlessly on both desktop and mobile devices.
+*   **Responsive Design:** Works seamlessly on both desktop and mobile devices.

 ## Tech Stack